No More Homeless Pets Conference connections

 FOHA is able to take so many dogs, in part, because they are helping the market meet the supply and demand.
 While they regularly pull from local shelters and accept owner-surrendered animals, they have found that those dogs alone do not fill the need for smaller dogs in their region.

-Sign 'em up
+Sign up for the conference

 Both groups are looking forward to joining us at the No More Homeless Pets Conference in Jacksonville.
 As Denise puts it, "I think the conference is an invaluable resource for anyone in animal rescue, from volunteers to staff that share the Best Friends mission, and this conference has so many opportunities to network and really grow your organization."